phronos/rails_datatables/README.md

     :persist_state - boolean, remember the sorting and page of the tables for the user.
 Defaults to true.
     :additional_data - hash, pass along additional data, such as filter values.
 Default is none.
     :table_dom_id - string, the ID of the table to alter.
 If nothing is passed, it will look for a class of 'datatable'.
 Necessary if you want to have multiple DataTables on a single page.
-    :display_length - the number of rows to show per page :append - functions to all at the end of the dataTable() call.
+    :per_page - the number of rows to show per page (renamed from display_length) :append - functions to all at the end of the dataTable() call.
 Useful for [Datatables plugins](http://www.datatables.net/plug-ins/api)
+    :no_records_message - Message to display if no records are found, whether on load or after searching

 #### Column Options